Clicking a world box in the dashboard will take you to the composer.

 - Click-drag node headers to reposition nodes.

-- Click-drag node handles to create routes between nodes.
+- Click-drag node handles to create paths between nodes or create new nodes.

-- After selecting a single node, press backspace to remove connected routes.
+- After selecting a single node, press backspace to remove connected paths.

-- After selecting a single edge, press backspace to remove selected route.
+- After selecting a single dotted line, press backspace to remove selected path.

-- Select a passage node to add choices.
+- Select an event node to add choices.

 - Double-click choice titles to rename inline.